vmware/vic/doc/user_doc/vic_installation/introduction.md

 The immutability of the image format means that you never modify an image, you always create a new one.
 The layered nature of the image format means that you can cache commonly-used layers so that you only need to download or upload the layers that you do not already have.
 It also means that if you want to patch a particular image, you create a new image and then rebuild all of its children.

 The main advantage of the image format is its portability.
-As long as you have a destination that is running a container engine, for example Docker, and a compatible kernel ABI, you can download and run an image on it.
+As long as you have a destination that is running a container engine, for example Docker, you can download and run an image on it.
 This portability is facilitated by a *registry*.
 A registry is a service that indexes and stores images.
 You can run your own private image registry that forms part of a development pipeline.
 You can *push* images to the registry from development, *pull* them into a test environment for verification, and then *pull* them into a production environment.

 <a name="whatis_vic"></a>
 ## What is vSphere Integrated Containers? ##